kubevela/kubevela/docs/en/application.md

 # Application CRD

-Application CRD is the single source of truth of the application description.
+Application CRD describes the components and configurations of an application deployment.
-It allows developers to work with a single artifact to capture the complete application definition and serves as an anchor to avoid configuration drifts during operation.
+It captures all of the definitions of an application in a single object and acts as a declarative anchor to avoid configuration-drift.

-Application CRD is also an abstraction object that provides a much simpler path for on-boarding Kubernetes capabilities without relying on low level details.
-For instance, a developer will be able to model the "web service" workloads without defining detailed `Deployment` + `Service` combo each time, or claim the auto-scaling requirements without referring to the underlying [KEDA](https://keda.sh/) ScaleObject.
+Application CRD provides an abstraction layer on top of infrastructure (e.g. Kubernetes) capabilities to simplify APIs by hiding low level details.
+For instance, it enables developers to model the "web service" workload without defining detailed `Deployment` + `Service` combo each time, or claim the auto-scaling requirements without referring to the underlying [KEDA](https://keda.sh/) ScaleObject.